machengda/webpack-spritesmith/Readme.md

 - `customTemplates` - optional.
 Object with keys and values corresponding to format names and template descriptions respectively.
     Template description can be either a `path/to/handlebars/template/file` or template function

+- `cssHandlebarsHelpers ` - optional.
+Container for helpers to register to handlebars for our template Each
+	* key-value pair is the name of a handlebars helper corresponding to its function
+	* For example, {half: function (num) { return num/2; } will add a handlebars helper that halves numbers

     You can use templates registered here as `format` in "target.css"

     For example you can write something like this